 Our designated safeguarding lead (DSL) is: Miss Michelle Brant

-Our deputy designated safeguarding leads is: Mr Robin Hamshar.
+Our deputy designated safeguarding leads are (DDSL's): Mr Robin Hamshar & Mr Ashley Larter

-Our child protection governor is: Mrs Nikki Walters.
+Our child protection governor is: Mrs Nicky Walters.

 If you have any child protection or safeguarding concerns, please do not hesitate to contact one of the above- regardless of how small or large the issue may feel.

 All staff, including temporary staff and volunteers are subject to stringent background checks including clearance with the Disclosure and Barring Service (DBS) to ensure their suitability for working with children.Our Aims

 Whilst the prime focus of St Hilary School is to secure the best educational provision for the child, the school believes that the safety, welfare and care of children is paramount.
 We are therefore committed to the highest standards in protecting and safeguarding the children entrusted into our care at all times.
 Our Safeguarding and Child Protection Policy is available to download below.

 We ensure that arrangements are in place for: